quinlanoc15/Intro-to-Machine-Learning-Problem-Set/README.md

 Original problems and datasets can be found here: https://github.com/jgscott/STA380/tree/master/exercises

-Some problems are completed in Python, and some are in R. ENJOY WHOEVER IS SEEING THIS
+Some problems are completed in Python, and some are in R. WHOEVER IS SEEING THIS HOPE YOU ENJOY

 ## Description of Files Included ##